Nukkit-coders/ASkyBlock-Nukkit/README.md

 There a lot of command to list here but you can use `/is help` in console or in game!
 But make sure you install this plugin first!

 ## Features
-This plugin is best for `Single-world` production server.

 Current features are:

 * Schematic loader (Which paste and load schematic file)